If you have a loved one who smokes, chances are you want them to quit.

 While this is their decision and their journey, having the support of their friends

 and family can make their tough times easier and their victories more enjoyable.
 In addition to reading the following tips, you can call us to get more advice on how to help a smoker quit.
-Also consider downloading or ordering a MyQuit brochure or a Help a Smoker Quit Guide for yourself or others.
+Also consider downloading a MyQuit brochure or a Help a Smoker Quit Guide for yourself or others.

 Top 10 Tips for Supporters